aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 The code example below shows how to save a document as PDF with fillable forms with specified Jpeg compression and quality:

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-PdfImageComppression.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-File Formats and Conversions-Save Options-Working with PdfSaveOptions-PdfImageComppression.h" >}}

 ## Exporting Document Structure and Custom Properties